-Copies of student records are available at a cost of \$ per page, payable in advance.
+Copies of student records are available at a cost of \$\\\\\\ per page, payable in advance.
 Parents may be denied copies of student's records (1) after the student reaches age eighteen (18) and is no longer a dependent for tax purposes; (2) when the student is attending an institution of post-secondary education; or (3) if the parent fails to follow proper procedures and pay the copying charge.
 If the student qualifies for free or reduced-price lunches and the parents are unable to view the records during regular school hours, upon written request of the parent, one copy of the record will be provided at no charge.

 Certain information about District students is considered directory information.
 This information will be released to anyone who follows procedures for requesting it, unless the parent objects to the release of any or all directory information about his child.
 In connection with receiving federal funding, the District is also required by law to provide requesting military recruiters with secondary student names, addresses and telephone numbers unless the parent objects to the release of that information.
-(The same objection may be used for both general directory information)

-release and release to military recruiters.)
+(The same objection may be used for both general directory information release and release to military recruiters.)
 This objection must be made in writing to the Principal within ten school days after the issuance of this notice.
-Directory information includes: a student's name, address, telephone number, date and place of birth, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, awards received in school, and most recent previous school attended.
+Directory information includes: a student's name, address, telephone listing, email address, photograph, date and place of birth, major field of study, grade level, participation in officially recognized activities and sports, weight and height of members of athletic teams, enrollment status, dates of attendance, degrees, honors, and awards received, and most recent previous school attended.